 (I really hate HGTV)

-    That doesn’t mean I don’t have like, twenty HGTV shows on my DVR as I write this but I am allowed to hate them and watch them when I am bored and want to feel horrible about myself.
+That doesn’t mean I don’t have like, twenty HGTV shows on my DVR as I write this, but I may hate them and watch them when I am bored and feel horrible about myself afterwards.

 I don’t know why I keep torturing myself.
-I mean, I just want to watch a simple House Hunters show and not be faced with a couple of doctors who want to keep their budget small, so you know only like 1 million.
+I mean, I just want to watch a simple House Hunters show and not face a couple of doctors who want to keep their budget small, so you know only like 1 million.
 Definitely nothing over 1.5 million.

 Or the family with six kids, one job, and have a budget of $800,00.

 Or the semi-retired couple who are keeping their $400,000 home in the suburbs and need to buy a million-dollar second home in the Caymans.